 Modular Ceramic Planters Are the Future

 If you’re looking for a unique, modern alternative to the basic and utilitarian wall-mounted planter, check out modular ceramic wall-mounted planters, like the Node Collection from Pandemic Design Studio.
 These sleek, stylish, and eye-catching designs can be affixed to the wall just like standard planters.
 Because of their large flat back, they can also be attached using Velcro, which is great if you want to mix up their positioning from time to time or you want to hang them in a bathroom or kitchen without drilling into your tile.
 3M Command Strips are also an excellent way to hang Nodes but please read the instructions on the packaging for Velcro and Command Strips.
 Pandemic Design Studio can also provide pre-cut, pre-finished, and pre-drilled wooden backing boards that make installation super easy for larger installations.
 Whether you’re looking to add a few plants to a bare wall in your apartment or want to install an entire green wall in your office lobby, modular designs are the way to go to add extra interest, intrique, and an eye-catching statement piece in any space.
+See Pandemic Design Studio custom plant wall installation below.

 Style and Quality Matter

 Your wall planter should be more than just an object that holds a plant; it should be a design element that adds to the aesthetic of your space and should be an extension of your values.
 Choose quality materials that will last a lifetime.
 The ceramic wall planters collection by Pandemic Design Studio is hand-crafted from premium quality Pennsylvania stoneware slip, right here in the U.S.A.
 This high fired ceramic stoneware won’t crack when frozen, making it a smart choice for planters that will be placed outside.
 Invest in quality, and make your home or business come alive.
 Check out the ceramic wall-mounted planters from our Node collection today.
+Contact us today to learn more about custom plant wall installations.